 - altered quality of life; and

 - any incidental expenses directly related to your loss, including modifications you had to make to your home or vehicle.

 Why You Should Call Chris Mellino and Tom Robenalt Before Speaking with Another Amputation Lawyer in Cleveland

-Because medical malpractice cases can be very complex due to the number of potential parties involved – doctors, nurses, hospitals, diagnostic technicians – you will need legal counsel to have a good chance at recovering damages.
-If you or a loved one had a limb amputated, you need an attorney who specifically handles those cases and understands how losing a limb has changed and will change your life.
+If you or a loved one had a limb amputated, you need an attorney who specifically handles those claims and understands how losing an arm or leg has changed and will change your life.
 You also want to hire someone who won’t be afraid to take your case to court if necessary.

-“One of the first questions some adjusters will ask when a serious personal injury claim comes in is, ‘Who is representing the plaintiff?’” attorney Chris Mellino says in his free book.
+“One of the first questions some adjusters will ask when a serious personal injury claim comes in is, ‘Who’s representing the plaintiff?’” attorney Chris Mellino says in his free book.
 “Since this information is important to the insurance company, it should be important to you.”

-Mellino Robenalt combines specialized medical knowledge, exceptional trial skills, and superior negotiating talent to obtain full and fair compensation for clients and to hold wrongdoers accountable for their actions.
-In the last three decades, both Chris and Tom have established a network of resources to help analyze cases and make sure clients are well-compensated for their injuries.
-We’ve also written the book on medical malpractice.
+In the last three decades, we’ve established a network of resources to help analyze cases and make sure clients are well-compensated for their injuries.
+We also wrote the book on medical malpractice.
 Request your free copy here, or contact us for a free consultation.